 Hey Sister, you’ve finally made it here!
 I am so glad!
 Grab your iced coffee and get cozy!

-Ill start off with a hug and introducing myself!
+Ill start off with introducing myself!
 My name is Jesse Truelove…yessss thats my real last name thanks to my highschool sweetheart!
-We have two girl, both delivered via c-section, Radley & River.
-They, along with our small zoo of 3 dog and 4 cats, keep us busy.
+We have two girls, both delivered via c-section, Radley & River.
 Im a crunchy-ish mama that follows my gut and supports other moms to do the same.
 We do a lot of things that seem “unpopular” on social media but we have found what works for us and we go with our guts as the parents responsible for our little humans.
-I like to say our parenting style is a mix between free range chicken and helicopter mom.

 We sleep pile, aka bedshare, with a 2 toddlers, use essential oils and try to live lox tox, we don’t leave our kids with sitters/friends/family, we nurse and rock to sleep (hi sleep crutches lol), we are breaking cycles and trying our very hardest to gentle/positive discipline our children as we continue to parent and grow ourselves as adults.
 So much of parenting has been a big giant mirror of our own short comings as adults.
 HELLO inner child trauma lol.